dealcc/Client-Server-List-Storage-Microservice/README.md

 To edit an entry in the database, simply do the same method as above with the ID of the entry you would like to change and a new list and the server will automatically update the entry with that new list

-To delete an entry in the database, refer to the delete_list() function in client.py, it is essentially the same as send_list in its request but instead of the type being "send_list", it is now "delete_list" and with no "data" entry:
+To delete an entry in the database, it is essentially the same as send_list in its request but instead of the type being "send_list", it is now "delete_list" and with no "data" entry:

 ```
 id = "1234"